karan8509/karan_ecom_com/README.md

 - **Redux** – Scalable and predictable state container
 - **Tailwind CSS** – Utility-first CSS framework for styling
 - **DummyJSON API** – Free mock API for product data and testing
+-
+- 📡 **Redux Toolkit + createAsyncThunk** is used for fetching product data from the API and handling loading and error states.

 ---